-SVM is one of the famous supervised machine learning algorithms for binary classification in all various dataset and it gived the best results where the data set is separable and especially when the training data set is a few, and with extended algorithms it can be used in multi-class problems.
-To solve a classification task by a supervised machine learning model like SVM, the task usually involves with training and testing data, which consist of some data instances.
-Each instance in the training set contains one "target value" (class labels, where class label 1 for positive and class label -1 for negative target value) and several "attributes" (features).
-The goal of a supervised SVM classifier method is to produce a model which predicts target value of data instances in the testing set, when given only the attributes (features).
-For each SVM, there are two data set namely, training and testing, where the SVM used the training set to makes a classifier model and classify testing data set based on this model with use of their features.
-Each of the training sample data, is labeled with either positive or negative class tag, as:
+SVM is supervised machine learning algorithm for binary classification.
+A classification task usually involves with training and testing data which consist of some data instances.
+Each instance in the training set contains one "target value" (class labels) and several "attributes" (features).
+The goal of SVM is to produce a model which predicts target value of data instances in the testing set, which are given only the attributes.
+Figure 2 shows an example of normal SVM classification.